omni-compiler/omni-compiler/README.md

     $ export XMP_COARRAY_STRIDE_SIZE=32M

 * XMP_NODE_SIZEn
- This value specifies the extent of the n'th dimension of the non-primary node array that is declaread as '*' and not the last one.
+ This value specifies the extent of the n'th dimension of a non-primary node array that is declaread as '*' and not the last one.
 Note that n is 0-origin.
  For example, when XMP_NODE_SIZE0 and XMP_NODE_SIZE1 are set as follows: